HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

         return "LOCAL_MODEL_FALLBACK_TRIGGERED"

     return answer
 3.2.
-Loading and Optimizing Emotion Classifier
-Similar process for the OVModelForSequenceClassification model.

-# This function is cached by Streamlit to run only once
+Loading and Optimizing Emotion ClassifierSimilar process for the OVModelForSequenceClassification model.# This function is cached by Streamlit to run only once
 # @st.cache_resource
 def load_emotion_classifier_ov():
     """Loads and optimizes the emotion classifier with OpenVINO."""